-B0 - APTA: Optimi B0 - APTA: Optimization of Approach Procedures including vertical guidance Elements Applicability Performance Indicators/Supporting Metrics Targets States' PBN All States Indicator: % of States that provided updated 100% by Dec.
-2018 Implementation PBN implementation Plan Plans Supporting metric: Number of States that provided updated PBN implementation Plan LNAV All RWYs Ends at Indicator: % of runway ends at international All runway ends at Int'l International aerodromes with RNAV(GNSS) Approach Aerodromes, either as the Aerodromes Procedures (LNAV) primary approach or as a back- up for precision approaches by Supporting metric: Number of runway ends at Dec.
-2016 international aerodromes with RNAV (GNSS) Approach Procedures (LNAV) LNAV/VNAV All RWYs ENDs Indicator: % of runways ends at international All runway ends at Int'l at International aerodromes provided with Baro-VNAV approach Aerodromes, either as the Aerodromes procedures (LNAV/VNAV) primary approach or as a back- up for precision approaches by Supporting metric: Number of runways ends at Dec.
-2017 international aerodromes provided with Baro- VNAV approach procedures (LNAV/VNAV)
+B0 - APTA: Optimization of Approach Procedures including vertical guidance Elements Applicability Performance Indicators/Supporting Metrics Targets Timelines LNAV All RWYs Ends at International Aerodromes Indicator: % of runway ends at international aerodromes with RNAV(GNSS) Approach Procedures (LNAV) Supporting metric: Number of runway ends at international aerodromes with RNAV (GNSS) Approach Procedures (LNAV) 100% (All runway ends at Int'l Aerodromes, either as the primary approach or as a back-up for precision approaches) Dec.
+2016 LNAV/VNAV All RWYs ENDs at International Aerodromes Indicator: % of runways ends at international aerodromes provided with Baro-VNAV approach procedures (LNAV/VNAV) Supporting metric: Number of runways ends at international aerodromes provided with Baro- VNAV approach procedures (LNAV/VNAV) 100% (All runway ends at Int'l Aerodromes, either as the primary approach or as a back-up for precision approaches) Dec.
+2017